 Discover our variety of human emotions photos

-The human face is a magnificent biological masterpiece buried deep within our conscience as something we recognize instantly.
-The face is so powerful we sometimes see them in everyday objects, a scientific phenomenon called pareidolia.
-Our emotions are so strong sometimes we don’t even need words to express them.
+The human face is a magnificent biological masterpiece.
+It's so powerful that we sometimes see faces in everyday objects, a scientific phenomenon called pareidolia.
+Our emotions are often so strong that words become unnecessary to express them.
 For moments when words just won’t do, perhaps photos of human emotion will hit the spot.

 Support your campaigns on social issues

-It may be that you want to communicate to your audience on a personal level when on the matter of social issues.
-Such subjects can really get to us emotionally, so using basic human emotions as a response can provide reassurance to those we communicate with.
-Charity campaigns rely on similar methods, reaching out to those who feel impacted by the subject matter.
-Perhaps we can help flip that frown upside down!
+It may be that you want to communicate to your audience on a personal level when addressing social issues.
+These subjects can evoke strong emotions, so tapping into basic human emotions can provide reassurance to those we communicate with.
+Charity campaigns often rely on similar methods, reaching out to those who feel impacted by the subject matter.
+Let's work together to make a positive impact!

 Express emotions in your creations

-It is a privilege to be able to have such a range of emotions and to be able to express all of them through emotions and language like no other animal on this planet.
-If you feel like you’ve been missing out, we have countless generations that have been doing just that, creating music, art, and poetry.
-Emotion is something we celebrate everyday and you should incorporate it into your creative projects at every given moment.
+It is a privilege to have such a range of emotions and to express all of them through art and language, something unique to humans.
+For generations, humans have expressed emotions through music, art, and poetry.
+Emotion is something we celebrate every day, and you should incorporate it into your creative projects at every opportunity.

 Show mothers and fathers, brothers and sisters, children and grandparents, and a diverse mix in-between

-As a designer, it is your responsibility to take into account a balanced attitude to your creative work.
-This is even more emphasized on the subject of social campaigns as we are talking to the wider community, providing everyone with a voice.
+As a designer, it is your responsibility to take into account a balanced approach to your creative work.
+This is further emphasized in social campaigns, as we are talking to the wider community, providing everyone with a voice.
 It is also relevant to keep up with social trends and today’s political climate, fully supporting equality and putting an end to racism.

 FAQ